 Another stunning trailer for Marvel’s Black Panther is making the rounds after Marvel Studio’s debuted it early in the morning.
 It showcases a world that has never been seen before in the almost ten years of Marvel Studios films, full of bright colors, action and a cast that is all black except for a supporting ally and a supporting villain.

-Audience were used to the idea of franchises that build on one another like the old Superman films or the first X-Men films, but each of those were all stand alone universes.
+Audiences were used to the idea of franchises that build on one another like the old Superman films or the first X-Men films, but each of those were stand-alone universes.
 They never crossed over with anything else and once they were over those worlds were done.

 Marvel Studios changed that, and now Black Panther is just one part of a brand new major revolution that is occurring at the studio.

 Two years ago news broke that Marvel Studios President Kevin Feige and co-President Louis D’Esposito would be handling the overall Marvel Studios decision making alone and instead of reporting to the mysteriously withdrawn and allegedly notoriously spiteful and penny-pinching Issac “Ike” Perlmutter they would report to Disney’s Alan Horn directly.
 Because most of the films that Marvel had in the pipeline at the time were in production before the split, there was no real noticeable difference.

 Fast forward to 2017, and the result of that split seems all but clear.